Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-\begin{theorem}\mylabel{thm:six} Let $G$ be a triangle-free graph embedded in a disk with one ring $R$ of length at most $6$.
-If $G$ is $R$-critical, then $|R|=6$ and all internal faces of $G$ have length $4$. \end{theorem}

-Next, we are going to show a key lemma that enables us to reduce $4$-faces.
-Let $G$ be a graph embedded in a surface $\Sigma$ with rings $\RR$.
-A non-contractible $4$-cycle $C=w_1w_2w_3w_4$ can be \emph{flipped to a $4$-face} if $C$ surrounds a ring, $w_1w_2w_3$ is part of a boundary walk of a face $f_1$, $w_1w_4w_3$ is part of a boundary walk of a face $f_2$, $C$ separates $f_1$ from $f_2$, and $w_1w_2w_3$ and $w_1w_4w_3$ are the only paths of length at most $2$ in $G$ between $w_1$ and $w_3$.
-See the left part of Figure~\ref{fig-flip} for an illustration.

-A $4$-face $f=w_1w_2w_3w_4$ is \emph{ring-bound} if (up to a relabelling of the vertices of $f$) \begin{itemize} \item $w_1$ is a vertex ring and there exists a cycle $C$ of length at most $6$ surrounding $w_1$ such that $w_2w_3w_4\subset C$; or, \item $f$ is incident with vertices of two distinct rings; or, \item $w_1$ and $w_3$ are ring vertices. \end{itemize}
+First, we show a key lemma that enables us to reduce $4$-faces.
+Let us give the definitions we need to state this lemma.

 Let $\Pi$ be a surface with boundary and $c$ a simple curve intersecting the boundary of $\Pi$ exactly in its ends.
 The topological space obtained from $\Pi$ by cutting along $c$ (i.e., removing $c$ and adding two new pieces of boundary corresponding to $c$) is a union of at most two surfaces.
-If $\Pi_1,\ldots, \Pi_k$ are obtained from $\Pi$ by repeating this construction, we say that they are \emph{fragments} of $\Pi$.
-Consider a graph $H$ embedded in $\Pi$ with rings $\QQ$, and let $f$ be an internal face of $H$.
-For each facial walk $t$ of $f$, we perform the following: if $t$ consists only of a vertex ring incident with the cuff $C$, then we remove $\hat{C}$ from $f$.
-Otherwise, we add a simple closed curve tracing $t$ (if an edge appears twice in $t$, then it will correspond to two disjoint parts of the curve).
-We define $\Pi_f$ to be the resulting surface.
-Note that the cuffs of $\Pi_f$ correspond to the facial walks of $f$.
+If surfaces $\Pi_1,\ldots, \Pi_k$ are obtained from $\Pi$ by repeating this construction, we say that $\{\Pi_1,\ldots,\Pi_k\}$ is a \emph{fragmentation} of $\Pi$; let us remark that zero repetitions of the construction are allowed, i.e., $\{\Pi\}$ is also a fragmentation of $\Pi$.